A practical guide to every content monetization option available through Riddle’s quiz maker – ranked from easiest to most advanced.

 Your existing ad tech setup listens for these events and triggers a refresh of the surrounding ad slots (header, sidebar, in-content).
 The result is more impressions from inventory you already have, with no changes to the ad products themselves.
 20min.ch reported a 20% lift in ad revenue using this mechanic.

-How to do this in Riddle
+How to Do This in Riddle

 - Riddle fires a standard JavaScript postMessage event at configurable trigger points.
 Your ad tech team adds a listener for this event on your page.